wheelercode/cursor-flight/README.md

 # cursor-flight README

-Cursor Flight is a simple cursor extension allowing users to jump a certain number of characters forward or backwards on the current line, or a certain number of lines up or down.
+Cursor Flight is a simple cursor extension that enables incremental cursor movement in any direction.

 ## Features

-- Jump the cursor a specified number characters forward or backwards (default 10).
+- Move the cursor a specified number characters left or right, (default 10).
-- Jump the cursor a specified number of lines up or down (default 5).
+- Move the cursor a specified number of lines up or down (default 5).
-- Customize the jump sizes in the settings.
+- Customize the movement sizes in the settings.

 ## Requirements